-• The Checkpoint must only be used to encode the function.
-In addition, if it is required to encode a physical feature (e.g. building, fence, gate), it must be done using an appropriate feature (e.g. Building, Landmark).
+The Checkpoint must only be used to encode the function.
+In addition, if it is required to encode a physical feature (for example building, fence, gate), it must be done using an appropriate feature (for example Building, Landmark).

 Distinction: Custom zone.